WattageGuy/IoT-Intercom/README.md

 mqttc.subscribe(notification) # Topic for MQTT subscription
 ```

-It then uses these paramters in the function ```mqttc.check_msg() # Checks for MQTT msg```. to check for messages in that topic.
+It then uses these parameters in the function ```mqttc.check_msg() # Checks for MQTT msg```. to check for messages in that topic.

-And when data in the choosen topic is recognized it will start the callback function which in this case is called _notification_check_.
+And when data in the chosen topic is recognized it will start the callback function which in this case is called _notification_check_.
 The code inside this function is shown below.
-And what it does is to decode the message and split it in strings of maximum 16 caracters, this is because the LCD (16x2) only will show 16 caracters per row.
-This function also makes sure that there is a valid content in the mqtt message (not empty).
+And what it does is to decode the message and split it in strings of maximum 16 characters, this is because the LCD (16x2) only will show 16 characters per row.
+This function also makes sure that there is a valid content in the MQTT message (not empty).

 ```
 def notification_check(topic, msg, third, fourth): #Checks MQTT message